 You likely have a job to work, a family to spend time with, and a personal life to manage.
 Fitting a home sale between your normal everyday tasks can be surprisingly taxing..
 You may find yourself spending every spare hour and weekend trying to complete home improvements, schedule listings, or juggle buyer tours and bids.

 Many people choose to sell a house with a team simply to split up the work required to get the house successfully listed, marketed, and finalized with a new buyer.

 - Write a compelling and accurate home description

 Marketing may also not be your forte and attracting buyers is not as easy as it sounds.
 A lot goes into real estate buyer attraction when selling a house.
 You need to build a competitive online listing, create a 360 virtual tour, and promote the home sale to increase awareness.
 Marketing takes expertise, and not everyone is a natural talent at the kind of writing, web design, and photography necessary to create a strong home sale marketing campaign.

 Even very DIY homeowners may find that preparing the home is simple but marketing is a bridge too far to sell the house solo.

 Everhome Realty: Flat-Fee Real Estate Services

 If you are currently tackling an FSBO home sale, we’re here to help.
 Check out our home selling resources for the tips and ideas you need to make your sale a success.
-And if you decide you want the benefits of a real estate agency’s expertise and service network, we offer a flat fee instead of a precentage so you know you’re getting a good value for the real estate services we provide.
+And if you decide you want the benefits of a real estate agent’s expertise and service network, we offer a flat fee instead of a percentage so you know you’re getting a good value for the real estate services we provide.

 Selling a house by yourself is an impressive undertaking.
 Let us become part of your network alongside the electricians and plumbers who make your home ready to smoothly transition to the next buyer.